Shift Work? Here’s How to Create a Sleep Schedule

 What does a healthy sleep schedule look like?

-On average, adults need between seven and eight hours sleep per night.
-For some it’s a little more and for others it’s a little less.
+On average, adults need between seven and eight hours of sleep per night.
+For some, it’s a little more and for others, it’s a little less.
 As well as the duration, your quality of sleep is also important.

 If you sleep well, you have a better memory and you can concentrate better.
 In the long run, good sleep reduces your risk of developing a range of diseases.